FindMySchool LogoFindMySchool

 On travel, the school explicitly positions itself as accessible by Metro and bus routes, a useful consideration for families travelling across Sunderland rather than living within a narrow radius.

-Outcomes are still catching up.
-The school’s Progress 8 score of -0.4 indicates below-average progress from students’ starting points, and the FindMySchool GCSE ranking places the school below England average.
+• Outcomes are still catching up.
+The school's Progress 8 score of -0.4 indicates below-average progress from students' starting points, while the FindMySchool GCSE ranking places the school around the middle of the national distribution.
 Families should ask how intervention time and teaching routines are being used to close gaps.

 Thornhill Academy is best understood as a school in active rebuild, both physically and academically.
 The May 2024 Good judgement, the emphasis on reading and structured routines, and the explicit EAL and SEND capacity all point to a school with a clear improvement strategy and a strong inclusivity mission.